Bakhtiyar-Garashov/quote-service/README.md

 2) Create Database with name of your choice

-3) Create `.env` file in the projects root directory and add your database connection params into.
+3) Create `.env` file in the project's root directory and add your database connection params into.
 Please refer to `.env.example` file for required params

 4) Project entry point is main.go file.
 So, use `go run main.go` command